-- 1. Unplug connector from bulb. - 2.
+- 1. Remove screws retaining the connector bulb. - 2.
+Unplug connector from bulb. - 3.
 Rotate light bulb counterclockwise to remove it from taillight.

-3. Remove bulb socket from taillight.
+4. Remove bulb socket from taillight.
 Installation is the reverse of the removal procedure.

 Drive Shaft Boot and Protector